minlanyu/cs145/infra.md

 # Infrastructure
-This page contains helpful information pertaining to setting up, completing and submtting problem sets required for CS-145.
+This page contains helpful information about setting up, completing and submitting problem sets required for CS-145.
 We have divided it into the following sections for your convenience:

 - [Infrastructure](#infrastructure)
   - [Installing a virtual machine monitor](#installing-a-virtual-machine-monitor)